sujatasingh78892/Python-Practice-Programs/README.md

 # Python-Programs
-Python programs and practice questions with solutions for beginners and BCA students.
+Python programs and practice questions with solutions for beginners.